cryptbird/DronesZ_Website/README.md

-# DroneZ Website
+# DronesZ Website

-A modern, responsive website for DroneZ - Advanced aerial systems for consumers, defense, and industry.
+A modern, responsive website for DronesZ - Advanced aerial systems for consumers, defense, and industry.

 ## Features